google/asylo/asylo/examples/sgx_release_enclaves/README.md

 The three rules have the following purposes:

-*   `sgx.unsigned_enclave` produces a `cc_binary` library object built with the Asylo toolchain.
+*   `sgx_cc_unsigned_enclave` produces a `cc_binary` library object built with
+    the Asylo toolchain.
 This binary will be used to produce the signed release enclave.
 *   `sgx.generate_enclave_signing_material` extracts the parts of the SGX sigstruct (see